Posted on 09, March, 2015

 The first place to start when marketing for a grand opening is your business's location itself.
 If your business is in a shopping plaza or a mall, there’s a lot of foot traffic to take advantage of.
 Capture the attention of passersby with a banner stand or sidewalk sign with an enticing deal.
 Hang up some neon signs in the window to tell customers whether you’re open or closed.advertising flags.
 A flag with a simple pre-printed message like "Grand Opening" could be enough to turn heads and make people curious to learn more about your business.

 For many, the answer to drawing in more customers lies in internet marketing.
 Online channels offer plenty of paid and free options to reach more customers.
-By researching and exploring all the available resources, advertisers can utilize a small budget while seeing incredible results."lookalike audiences", which target users with similar interests and demographics to your current fans.
-This is beneficial because the people you’re advertising to are much more likely to engage with your content.
+By researching and exploring all the available resources, advertisers can utilize a small budget while seeing incredible results.

 Online Local Directories - When most people are looking for a service or specific type of store they no longer search the yellow pages (If you're under 22 years old, this is a large, paper version of Yelp).
 They jump on their smartphone or computer and search the internet.
 With the emergence of smartphones as the main searching platform, it’s incredibly important that your business is found locally.
 Plenty of online local directories are out there that signal that signal where your business is located and most importantly, make sure you get found.
 If you’re skeptical, just check out this statistic: 50% of consumers visit a store within a day of their local search.